 „The bazaar was open and paved with stone; but except its extreme cleanliness, it was not in the least different from those one sees in Bulgaria and other parts of Turkey in Europe.
 Up to 1835 many Turks lived in Losnitza; but at that time they all moved to Bosnia; the mosque still remains, and is used as a grain magazine“, our British diplomat wrote back in 1844.

-Well, it was 5pm which is obviously „too late“ for any information.
-Wanted to have lunch, but decided to carry on with our journey after all.
-We were hoping to see Drina river on the way.
+Wanted to have lunch here, but decided to carry on with our journey after all.
+We were hoping to see the Drina river on the way.

 „The banat of Matchva which we had yesterday traversed, stretched away to the westward, an ocean of verdure and ripe yellow fruits. ’Where is the Drina?’, said I to our host. ’Look downwards’, said he: ’you see that line of poplars and willows; there flows the Drina, hid from view: the steep gardens and wooded hills that abruptly rise from the other bank are in Bosnia’”, Paton wrote, and he would be right even today.

 We carried on from Loznica, by the river I suppose, at least that is how this blue line on the map curves.
 But, Drina was nowhere to be seen!
 It was hidden behind densely lined lush trees.
 Green knolls appear up there on the right, a cloud or two… It’s Bosnia.

 We managed to avoid that big gray cloud which was threatening as if was going to flood the road and everything on it.
 (Luckily, it didn’t.)
 It stayed behind, somewhere around Loznica.